 Our Madagascar cycle tour is priced in US Dollars as USD mostly accurately correspond to our off-shore expenses many of which are in USD.

 Prices include: accommodation 15-nights, meals as per detailed itinerary, two NZ based Escape Adventures leaders, local interpreter & drivers, 4x4 vehicle support, camping equipment - tents & mattresses, Park Entry Fees: Lemur Park, Tsingy Bemaraha Park, Kirindy Forest, 2 day Riverboat Cruise, Local entry fees, river & road tolls throughout your tour.

 Prices do NOT include: airfares, visas, airport taxes, optional activities and excursions, vaccinations, personal equipment and a couple of meals as per the detailed itinerary.

 *Local payment is a part of your trip cost and is payable at the beginning of your trip to your tour leader at the pre-departure meeting on your arrival in Antananarivo.

-From May 2017 we have a new fleet of bikes available for hire.
-They are Avanti Montari 7.4 which are a quality New Zealand designed mountain bike.
-The Montari's have an alloy frame with 29 inch wheels for medium, large and XL frame sizes and 27.5 inch wheels for small frame size.
-They have Rockshox 100mm front suspension and shimano 2x10 gearing.
-They are maintained by us - so will be in optimal condition for your cycle tour.
-If you will be hiring a bike from us please let us know prior to your trip, and please feel free to bring your favourite saddle and clip in pedals if you wish.
+In Madagascar we have our own fleet of bikes available for hire.
+They are Avanti Montari 7.4 which are a quality New Zealand designed mountain bike with 29 inch wheels for medium, large and XL frame sizes and 27.5 inch wheels for small frame size.
+They have Rockshox 100mm front suspension, hydraulic disc brakes and shimano 2x10 gearing.
+We carry all our spare parts out to Africa and maintain them ourselves to make sure they are in optimal riding condition for your ride with us.